betheden/hebrew-grammar/content/state_construct.rst

 usually only one :ref:`infinitive construct<infinitive_construct>` form and one :ref:`infinitive absolute<infinitive_absolute>`
 form of a verb in Biblical Hebrew.

-Note: Many masculine singular nouns appear exactly alike in both the absolute state and the construct state.
+.. note:: Many masculine singular nouns appear exactly alike in both the absolute state and the construct state.

 The construct state serves a unique function in Biblical Hebrew to grammatically link a word to the following word(s),making a single grammatical unit called a :ref:`construct chain<state_construct-construct-chain>`.
 Words in a construct chain are often